cce-bigdataintro-1160/CEBD-1160-fall-2019-site/1-intro.md

 ### Goals
 * Understand the course format, objectives and grading
 * Align our expectations regarding course outline, technologies and scope
+  * Homework
+  * Project
+  * Journaling
+  * Calendar
+  * Communication
+  * Calendar
 * Understand what is Big Data:
   * the ecosystem
   * the main characteristics: Volume, Variety, Velocity, Veracity, Value
-* Be able to recognize a dataset and formulate a question for it
+* Be able to recognize a dataset and its characteristics and formulate a question for it
 * Be able to differentiate a regression and classification problem

 ### Recommended References